JoeSchiff/Excel_Auto_Populate/README.md

 <br/><br/>
 ## Detailed description
+There are 3 methods for achieving this functionality:
+1. Use the VBA workbook provided at [spreadsheets/simple_example.xlsx](https://github.com/JoeUgly/Excel_Auto_Populate/blob/master/spreadsheets/simple_example.ods)\
+2. Use the non-VBA workbooks
+3. Recreate the functionality from scratch using the following walkthrough

-The following sections provide a walkthrough for recreating this workbook's functionality.
+All the following sections provide a walkthrough for recreating this workbook's functionality.
 However, I strongly suggest using the "simple_example" workbooks I have provided (rather than starting from scratch) and modifying them to suit your needs.

 MS Excel: [spreadsheets/simple_example.xlsx](https://github.com/JoeUgly/Excel_Auto_Populate/blob/master/spreadsheets/simple_example.ods)\
 LibreOffice Calc: [spreadsheets/simple_example.ods](https://github.com/JoeUgly/Excel_Auto_Populate/blob/master/spreadsheets/simple_example.xlsx)